syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ## Custom items

-You can customize the ribbon items with non-built-in items by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `Template`.
+You can customize the ribbon items with non-built-in items or HTML content by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `Template`.
 This provides an option to customize the ribbon items with greater flexibility.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}